Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 Warranty

-All registered Bemer products have a 3 year warranty with the exception of the battery and the B.Light (now discontinued), these items have a 6 month warranty.
+All registered Bemer products have a 3 year warranty with the exception of the battery and the B.Light (previously discontinued, now only in the Beauty Pack Evo), these items have a 6 month warranty.

 Some PEMF products offer a worse warranty period on the controller than the rest of the system and for the reason above it’s always important to consider the warranty on the controller.

-Other PEMF products offer an even longer warranty on the controller than on the rest of the product which lends a lot of confidence in the quality of the product, in the case of Healthy Wave Multi-Wave, a 5 year controller warranty and 2 year mat warranty.
+Other PEMF products offer an even longer warranty on the controller than on the rest of the product which to me lends more confidence in the product, for example the case of Healthy Wave Multi-Wave, a 5 year controller warranty and 2.25 year mat warranty.

 • Return request made within 30 days

-The language used where we have underlined in purple opens the door to confusion around whether or not product returns are permitted if the original packaging has been opened.
+The language used where I underlined in purple opened the door to confusion for me around whether or not product returns were permitted if the original packaging had been opened.

-We called Bemer headquarters to clarify this for our readers and they were clear in their answer that the product can be returned after the box has been opened so long as all the components are there, and you meet the rest of the required return conditions.
+I called Bemer headquarters in the US to ask for clarity around this and the customer service was friendly and clear in their answer that the product can be returned after the box has been opened so long as all of the components are there and you meet the rest of the required return conditions.

-In the past, if you became an IBD within the first 30 day purchase period then the money back guarantee was no longer applicable.
+In the past, if you became an IBD of Bemer products within the first 30 day window of purchasing your Bemer mat then the money back guarantee was no longer applicable and you wouldn’t be allowed to return your mat.

 Thankfully, this has now been updated by the Bemer Group and the 30 day money back guarantee now applies to both regular customers and individuals who register to become an IBD.